sapanparikh18/sapanparikh18.github.io/_posts/2018-8-30-Catch-Your-Exceptions-Like-You-Catch-a-Flight.md

 ---
 layout: post
-title: Catch your exceptions like you'd catch a flight not fish
+title: Catch your exceptions like you'd catch a flight; not fish
 category: Java
 googlewebfonts: Roboto+Mono
 ---